 The beauty of this recipe is that you only need TWO ingredients to make it!
 The exact amounts you’ll need are listed in the recipe card below.
 But basically, you’ll need halloumi cheese and olive oil.
 That’s it!

 How cool is that?
 I love recipes that have a short ingredient list.
 I’m guessing you do too!

 How to make grilled halloumi

 It’s so easy!
-Just like the list of ingredients, the set of instructions in this halloumi recipe is wonderfully short.
+Just like the list of ingredients, the set of instructions in this recipe is wonderfully short.
 The detailed instructions are in the recipe card below.
 These are the basic steps:

 - Start by slicing the cheese into eight slices.
 Try to keep them fairly equal in thickness.

 3. Then grill the slices in a grill pan over medium heat, about 3 minutes per side.

 How to serve it?

 In addition, it’s delicious all by itself, eaten as yummy finger food.
 This is my own favorite way of enjoying this tasty cheese.